Donkey milk: Natural "infant formula"

 Donkeys suckling children in a French institution, 1895.
 Direct udder nursing became widespread in Europe once the risk of infected wet nurses was understood.

 Donkey's milk is similar to human milk for its lactose, proteins, minerals, and amino-acid content.

 In terms of energy, donkey milk has a high lactose content but a low average fat content.
 To use it in infant nutrition before weaning, donkey milk should be fortified with a source of fat (sunflower oil); particular attention must also be given to essential fatty acids.
 Omega‐3 and omega‐6 fatty acids, particularly docosahexaenoic acid (DHA), are known to play an essential role in the development of the brain and retina.
 Intakes in pregnancy and early life affect growth and cognitive performance later in childhood, ensuring adequate intakes of fat, essential fatty acids, and DHA through these life stages is crucial.
 Cost-effective dietary sources of these fatty acids are needed to ensure adequate essential fatty acid and DHA intakes in these populations.
 The integration of these substances can take place with supplements of essential fatty acids (omega-3; omega-6) and vegetable oil certified for babies.
 It is important to exclude spores that can pass the gastric mucosa in the first 4 months.
 For children who are not allergic to cow or goat milk, a part of the fat can be compensated naturally by adding 1–2% of cow or goat butter.
 In any case, the integration of fats and essential fats can be done through the integration of donkey milk with artificial formulas for infants.

 From the point of view of hygienic-sanitary safety, like all milk, donkey milk and its ingredients must be pasteurized before taking.
 The process of pasteurizing donkey milk deactivates bacterial and viral contaminants.

 Donkey milk contains immune-enhancing compounds (in particular lysozyme and lactoferrin) to help protect infants from disease.
 In addition, the flavour and appearance of donkey milk are attractive to children.

 Diet supplement

 Donkey's milk is recommended for countering stomach acid, promoting the growth of intestinal flora, calming coughs and pertussis (a.k.a. whooping cough), and for use in the treatment of immune-mediated disorders.

 Commercial forms

 Raw donkey milk

 After collection, donkey milk is cooled to refrigeration temperature.
-According to European legislation, like all milk of animal origin, it must be pasteurized before being used, i.e. it must be heated up to about 90 °C for at least 2 minutes.

 Raw milk can be kept for 3 days at refrigerator temperature starting from the day of milking.
 To prolong conservation, raw milk can be frozen for up to 2–3 months.
 In any case, it must be thawed in the refrigerator and pasteurized before use.

+EU regulations dictate that it must be pasteurized before being used, i.e. it must be heated up to about 90 °C for at least 2 minutes.